mikeos-tech/dictionary-sync/README.md

 I wanted to:
 1. Push the dictionary up to the central repository every time the local file changed.
-2. Pull the dictionary down to the workstation every time the server version changed.
+2. Pull the dictionary down to the workstation every time the server version wasn't the same as the local version.

-It has worked for me (so far), though it hasn't been tested elsewhere.
+It has worked for me (so far), though it hasn't been tested more widely.
 It doesn't have a lot of dependencies, the c code is just standard functionality, without additional libraries and the rest is dependant on *git*.
 You need to have *git* installed as it uses the *git* executable, rather than using *git* libraries.

 I currently have it running on *Ubuntu server* and two instances of *Kubuntu*.